Food Drive Fundraiser Ideas That Stand Out | 12 Creative Formats

 • People who can't shop or drop off can still contribute

-• Food banks often prefer cash—they can buy at bulk prices and get exactly what's needed
+• Food banks often prefer cash.
+They can buy at bulk prices and get exactly what's needed

 • Amazon wish lists let donors choose items and have them shipped directly to your organization (you can keep the address private)

 Create a donation page with top-need items and dollar equivalents (e.g., "$25 fills a family box") to make impact tangible.
+You can also run a fundraising auction entirely online alongside your virtual food drive to maximize total revenue from remote supporters.

 5. Partner with local businesses